AIFARMS/AVAT/README.md

 If the goal is to simply access the website then go to the ```build``` folder to ```index.html``` to access the website.

+### Browser Support

+The below listed browsers should be compatible.
+If any errors persist please use the latest version of Chrome or Firefox as those have ben extensively tested.

+* Chrome 49 (release: 2/3/2016)
+* Firefox 50 (release: 11/15/2016)
+* Safari 10 (release: 9/20/2016)
+* Edge 14 (release: 2/18/2016)

 ## Instructions

 Follow these instructions to get the most out of the tool.